Project-Ice-Man/RiskThinking.AI/README.md

 $: bin/spark-submit /Volumes/Mac/Code/RiskThinking.AI/Solution.py MN
 $: bin/spark-submit /Volumes/Mac/Code/RiskThinking.AI/Solution.py OQ
 $: bin/spark-submit /Volumes/Mac/Code/RiskThinking.AI/Solution.py RS
-$: bin/spark-submit /Volumes/Mac/Code/RiskThinking.AI/Solution.py TU
+$: bin/spark-submit /Volumes/Mac/Code/RiskThinking.AI/Solution.py TU <-- this one
-$: bin/spark-submit /Volumes/Mac/Code/RiskThinking.AI/Solution.py VZ <-- 27 mins
+$: bin/spark-submit /Volumes/Mac/Code/RiskThinking.AI/Solution.py VZ <-- or this one are usually the fastest ones and take about 26 mins
 ```
 It took 42 minutes to process stocks/etfs starting with letters A and B (AB).
-'VZ' took the least amount of time - 27 minutes.
+'TU' or 'VZ' took the least amount of time - 26 minutes.
 And everything else was in between.
 Since all ran in parallel - 42 minutes was all it took to process them all.

 From previous tests I figured how to group them into 10 groups more or less evenly.